zhangjiwei-japan/cross-modal-visual-audio-retrieval/README.md

 DCLMA model in the paper: python test.py

 ## Training:
-DCLMA model in the paper: train.py
+DCLMA model in the paper: python train.py

 ## Evelation:
 we use MAP as metrics to evaluate our architecture, when the system generates a ranked list in one modality for a query in another modality.
 Those documents in the ranked list with the same class are regarded as relevant or correct.